-You may not realise, but you probably conduct counter surveillance measures every week, if not every day.
-If you lock your computer screen when leaving it on, youre making sure - whether intentionally or not - that people cant look at what youre working on.
-When you check over your shoulder to see if youre being followed or watched, youre conducting counter surveillance.
-Whether youre using a drone to monitor the movement of suspected foreign spies or simply disappearing into a crowd to make sure you arent being followed, youre conducting counter surveillance.
-In theory the purpose of counter surveillance is to protect your privacy, commercial interests and safety by taking measures to prevent people monitoring or recording your activities.
-The means by which you do this depend entirely on the type of activity you wish to protect and the means by which you suspect you may be under surveillance.
-Counter surveillance measures can range from the most basic to highly sophisticated and expensive.
-In this blog, were going to look at basic, non-technical counter surveillance.
-In a future blog, well be looking at counter surveillance equipment and how it can help you improve your privacy and safety.
+In theory, counter-surveillance aims to protect your privacy, commercial interests and safety by preventing people from monitoring or recording your activities.
+How you do this depends entirely on the type of activity you wish to protect and the means by which you suspect you may be under surveillance.
+Counter-surveillance measures can range from the most basic to highly sophisticated and expensive.
+In this blog, we're going to look at basic, non-technical counter-surveillance.
+In a future blog, we'll be looking at counter-surveillance equipment and how it can help you improve your privacy and safety.

 - Being non-descript - Did you know that one in five of us would automatically fail the MI5 application process?
 Tattoos - something that one in five of us have - are one of the key things that make you stand out, according to our intelligence services.
 So is being distinctively tall, short or muscular.
 If you dont want to be watched or monitored, making yourself look as ordinary as possible is a good idea.

-- Being discreet - Your everyday behaviour, whether completely innocent or not, can draw unwanted attention toward you.
-How you drive your car, the way you handle yourself in public, even how you treat people down the pub can draw attention (hint; if youve suddenly landed some well paid work and want to keep it low key, maybe dont buy everyone in the bar a drink).
+- Being discreet - Your everyday behaviour can draw unwanted attention toward you, whether completely innocent or not.
+How you drive your car, the way you handle yourself in public, even how you treat people down the pub can draw attention (hint; if youve suddenly landed some well-paid work and want to keep it low-key, maybe dont buy everyone in the bar a drink).

 Counter surveillance can be refreshingly basic.
 The majority of the steps you take to avoid being watched or monitored are based on common sense.
 However, if someone has a financial (or romantic) incentive to know what you're up to, it'll take more than a baseball hat to keep them from finding out.
-Our next blog will look at technical counter surveillance techniques, equipment and the associated legalities.
+Our next blog will examine technical counter-surveillance techniques, equipment and the associated legalities.